MicrosoftDocs/cpp-docs.tr-tr/docs/dotnet/utility-stl-clr.md

 ### <a name="remarks"></a>Açıklamalar

-Nesneyi ikinci sarılan değer depolar.
+Nesnesi, Sarmalanan ikinci değeri depolar.

 ### <a name="example"></a>Örnek